Table of Contents

 1. Sweet almond oil

 Medium viscosity oil, giving it a good slide during massages.
-Additionally, it has a mild flavor that is not too overwhelming.
+Additionally, almond oil has a mild flavor that is not too overwhelming.
 When used on the skin, it can help combat dryness, itching and inflammation.
 Avoid it if you have a nut allergy.

 2. Apricot kernel oil